National Bank of Cambodia: Restoration of the monarchy and the national bank

-Cambodia has an integrated sectoral financial sector authority model where the National bank of Cambodia (NBC) is only responsible for the consumer protection and market conduct (CPMC) in the banking industry.
+Cambodia has an integrated sectoral financial sector authority model where the National Bank of Cambodia (NBC) is only responsible for consumer protection and market conduct (CPMC) in the banking industry.

-Board of Directors
+Board of directors

 The governing body of the Central Bank is the Board of Directors.
 The board consists of seven members: the governor, the deputy governor, and five other members, one representing the head of government, one representing the Ministry of Economy and Finance, one representing economic activities, one representing higher education, and one representing the staff of the Central Bank.
 The board is headed by the governor.